Whirlpool® Washer and Dryer in a laundry room

 3. Treat your clothes with extra care

 Being gentle with your laundry may help preserve fabric quality over time—and in turn, could reduce how often you need to replace items.
-While results can vary depending on garment and use, treating your clothes with care may be one way to support more sustainable habits.
-Consider the following steps:
+While results can vary depending on the garment and use, treating your clothes with care is a simple way to support more sustainable habits.
+Consider the following steps to help your wardrobe last:

-- Fasten buttons, zip zippers and empty pockets to help reduce wear.
+• Fasten and empty: Fasten buttons, zip zippers and empty pockets before starting a cycle to help reduce unnecessary wear and tear on fabrics.

-For added protection, consider turning garments inside out or using mesh laundry bags for delicates.
+• Use protection for delicates: For added protection, consider turning garments inside out—especially when using detergents designed for dark clothes—or using mesh laundry bags for fragile items.

-When it's time to wash, avoid overloading the drum, and choose a gentle cycle for fragile fabrics.
+• Don't overfill the machine: When it's time to wash, avoid overloading the drum and choose a Gentle or Delicate cycle for fragile fabrics.

-- Use low heat or air dry delicate items, and promptly hang or fold clothes after drying to help maintain their shape and help avoid wrinkles.
+• Dry with care: Use low heat, Tumble Dry or Air Dry settings to help minimize wear.
+Avoid overdrying, as long cycles of high heat can cause fabric deterioration over time.
+To finish, promptly hang or fold clothes after drying to help maintain their shape and help avoid wrinkles.

 4. Use HE detergent